 Researcher Lynne Kelly was drawn to this question while investigating Aboriginal knowledge about animals for her PhD.

 It was evident to Kelly that Aboriginal people catalogued huge scores of information about animals – including species types, physical features, behaviour, links to food and plants – and wondered how they do it.

 Aboriginal elders explained to her how they encode knowledge in song, dance, story and place.
 This led to a theory that may revolutionise archaeology.

-It has long been known that the human brain has evolved to associate memory with place, referred to as the method of loci.
+It has long been known that the human brain has evolved to associate memory with the place, referred to as the method of loci.
 This means that we associate memory with a location.
 How often do memories come flooding back to us when we visit our childhood haunt?

 Loci (Latin for “place”), can refer to landscape features, ceremonial sites, abstract designs – anything with distinct features where information can be linked to memory.

 Kelly developed this into a framework that may explain the purpose of famous sites such as Stonehenge, the Nasca lines and the Moai of Easter Island.